-How To Fix Broken Spokes – Bike Tips and Techniques
+How To Fix Broken Spokes In 6 Easy Steps

 What happens when a spoke snaps?
-A snapped spoke is going to result in a twisted wheel and we can’t have that.
-The buckled wheel is then going to wobble here and there and maybe even come in contact with the brakes, ruining the whole structure.
+That’s a good question!
+A snapped spoke will cause your wheel to twist.
+The buckled wheel is then going to wobble here and there and maybe even come in contact with the brakes.
+This will ruin the whole structure.
+Isn’t it better that we fix the spoke instead of waiting for this to happen?
+Exactly, so let’s get to work:

 What Tools Will We Need?